ezra-obiwale/dpd-passport/Readme.md

 Also note that `google-token` and `facebook-token` use the existing configuration from their regular version.

 # Google Id-Token login
-The login using Googles Id-Token system is similar to OAuth, but the JSON body of requests need to contain the property `id_token` with the corresponding token resolved using Googles Signin SDK.
+The login using Googles Id-Token system is similar to OAuth, but the JSON body of requests needs to contain the property `id_token` with the corresponding token resolved using Googles Signin SDK.

 ### Usage in Mobile Apps